descope/react-sdk/README.md

 }
 ```

-#### Use the `useAuth` hook in your components in order to access authentication state and utilities
+#### Use the `useDescope` hook in your components in order to access authentication state and utilities

 This can be helpful to implement application-specific logic.
 Examples: